raspberrypilearning/build-an-octapi/en/step_3.md

     **Important:** Make sure you write down the password so that you can use it to log into your dedicated "OctaPi" network.

 - Look for the DHCP settings.
 DHCP is a protocol used for issuing IP addresses automatically.
 The client and servers will use this to determine their IP addresses.
 The settings for DHCP may be under 'LAN'.
-Make sure DHCP is enabled and set the DHCP address range to something that provides a useful range of addresses; we chose `192.168.1.2` to `192.168.1.254`, but this is not critical.
+Make sure DHCP is enabled and set the DHCP address range to something that provides a useful range of addresses; we chose `192.168.1.2` to `192.168.1.254`.
+Using this particular range is not critical but changing your setup here will mean the IP addresses you see will differ from those shown in this guide.
+Only change this if you know what you are doing.

     ![Set the DHCP range](images/router-dhcp.png)